devinstalloficial/configurar-paginacao-bootstrap4/README.md

 # config-links-pagination-bootstrap4

 Português
-Como configurar paginação com bootstrap 4 no codeigniter English
+Como configurar paginação com bootstrap 4 no codeigniter.

+English
-How to configure pagination with bootstrap 4 in codeigniter
+How to configure pagination with bootstrap 4 in codeigniter.

 ### User Controller